ansonhe97/Grove-Starter-Kit/README.md

 - **Hardware connection:**
   - **Module connection:**
     1. Default connection by PCB stamp hole.
-    2. Use Grove cable to connect the OLED to Seeeduino Lotus's **I2C** interface (note: I2C's default address is 0x78).
+    2. Use Grove cable to connect the OLED to Seeeduino Lotus's **I2C** interface (Note: I2C's default address is 0x78).
 Connect the Grove Temperature and Humidity Sensor to Seeeduino Lotus's digital signal interface **D3**.
   - The Seeeduino is then connected to the computer via a USB cable.

 - **Software code:**